MACNICA-CLAVIS-NV/torchvision2trt-samples/README.md

 - NVIDIA JetPack 4.4 or later

 ## Installation
+**This application can be installed with Dockerfile so that you don't need to clone this repository manually.**
 ### Change docker configuration
 1. Set the default docker runtime to **nvidia** as described at [this link](https://github.com/dusty-nv/jetson-containers#docker-default-runtime)
 1. Fix the CuDNN haeder file missing issue.**(Only for JetPack 4.4DP SD card image for Jetson Nano)**